medbioinf/pia/README.md

 We provide a test installation of the web interface on http://134.147.84.213:8080/pia/

-In your own interest, don't sent any sensible data to this server!
+In your own interest, don't sent any sensitive research data to this server!